Language is a vital part of children’s cognitive development. Every day of their lives, children will communicate with others.

 - Encourage your kids to verbalize their needs instead of relying on their hand gestures.

-- Talk about your day-to-day activities with them.
+- Discuss your daily activities with them.

 - Music is also an excellent way for them to learn words and phrases.
 Here are some great songs to teach your kids.